TartCart/S1Deploy/README.md

 # S1Deploy
-Deploy SentinelOne using python
+Deploy SentinelOne to windows machines using python and windows WMI

-deploys SentinelOne across an environmnet using python with a lovely gui
+Designed to be turnied into an .exe using: `pyinstaller –onefile app.py –windowed`

-pip list
+`pip list`

 Package      Version
 ------------ -------